sebajara/covid19/USA_STATE_RATES.md

 [fitderiv](http://swainlab.bio.ed.ac.uk/software/fitderiv/) package for
 inferring the derivative of the log of the data (growth-rate).
-I also present the result from inferring the growth-rate for the total number of test and deaths.
-It is less clear a priory whether these should follow an exponential function.
-NOTE: errors apear to be highly underestimated given the default parameters used.
+I also present the result from inferring the growth-rate for the total number of test and deaths, although it unclear a priory whether we should expect these should follow an exponential function (perhaps deaths?).
+NOTE: errors on the posteriors are likely to be underestimated.

 ## Results